 From 2010 to 2012 he served as Commanding Officer of NR U.S. Naval Forces Southern Command/U.S. Fourth Fleet, leading a high-tempo unit that provided operational support to U.S. Naval Forces Southern Command/U.S. Fourth Fleet

 In December 2012 he was assigned as Commanding Officer of NR U.S. Strategic Command Center for Combating Weapons of Mass Destruction (SCC-WMD)

 .
 SCC-WMD, located at Fort Belvoir, Virginia, synchronizes the efforts to combat WMD across the U.S. military's geographic combatant commands and leverages the people, programs, and interagency relationships of the Defense Threat Reduction Agency (DTRA) at the strategic level.
-Dave's unit supports SCC-WMD's Global Synch Office, Plans Division, and the Standing Joint Force Headquarters for Elimination (SJFHQ-E) during routine and crisis operations.
+Dave's unit supports SCC-WMD's Chief of Staff, Global Synch Office, Plans Directorate, and the Standing Joint Force Headquarters for Elimination (SJFHQ-E) during routine and crisis operations.